1400883/portfolio/Assembler_(PIC)/Turtle_lamp/README.md

 The least resource-packed of PIC microcontrollers, a PIC10F200 (16-byte RAM, 256 instructions), functions as a simulated sine PWM signal source, feeding two 1-watt leds via MOSFETs.

-R1 and ZD1 form a current limiting voltage divider to minimize µC current consumption.
-Not that it makes much of a difference in this application, because leds suck the most of the juice drawn by the circuit anyway.
+Nokia SMPS charger has clearly been designed to supply a very specific load.
+While powering the circuit, the charger outputs voltages in the range of 6.5 to 6.9 volts, which is dangerously high for the µC.
+Thus, R1 and ZD1 form a voltage divider to match the supply voltage with the load.
+Resistor value was chosen based on empiric tests - finding the largest resistance without drop-outs, and going little backwards from there.

-The purpose of R2 and R3 is to protect the µC ports from outrush of current required to charge MOSFET gate capacitance.
-They are probably an overkill, but better safe than sorry.
+Originally, I planned to connect leds to MOSFET drain, leaving source connected directly to ground.
+The purpose of R2 and R3 was to protect the µC ports from outrush of current required to charge MOSFET gate capacitance.
+At the end of the day, I ended up placing leds further downstream to MOSFET source.
+This should render R2 and R3 useless, but they remained physically connected in the circuit nevertheless.

-Initially powering the circuit induces input voltage appearing in MOSFET drains into gate lines, potentially causing FETs to switch momentarily.
-R4 and R5 are there to pull down the gates, which prevents this annoying led flash.
+Initially powering the circuit, naturally, causes supply voltage appear in each MOSFET drain.
+This sudden voltage leap induces transient voltage into gate lines, potentially causing FETs to switch for a split of a second.
+R4 and R5 pull down the gates, which prevents this undesired led flash phenomenon.
 Resistor values are not by any means critical as long as R4/R2 and R5/R3 ratios remain very large to ensure solid switching voltages.

 R6 and R7 are included to provide temperature stabilization for led current draw.